-However, if you purchase the ingredients, you should be able to make your own DIY fabric softener for $2 or less, depending on prices in your area.
+However, if you purchase the ingredients, you should be able to make your own DIY fabric softener for less, depending on prices in your area.

 As you can tell, it requires little time to make as well.
-The limited financial and time commitment make it worth the effort.
+The limited financial and time commitment makes it worth the effort.

-But how do you use this fabric softener?
-Well, the same way you would any store bought fabric softener.
+How do you use this fabric softener?
+Well, the same way you would any store-bought fabric softener.

 When you’re washing a load of clothes, you should have a slot for fabric softener in your machine and a slot for laundry detergent.